 At Bradford the worsted trade continues active.
 Already light patterns have been submitted to continental buyers for next year's trade.
 Meanwhile the market for pieces, though less animated than it would be were wool not quite so high, looks satisfactory for the ensuing months, manufacturers being well engaged upon contracts.
 Worsted yarns are in good demand at exceedingly firm prices.
 During the whole of this week bright-haired wools have been in good demand at upward prices.
 Deep-grown wools which assimilate to bright-haired are also in good demand at good prices.
 Other descriptions of combing wools, from No. 40 downwards, are not in good request.
-The finer class of English wools have not partaken of an advance corresponding with that of the deep-grown and the bright-haired class, although the best diamond teg and wether matchings good deal of dulness yet remaining in these important have been and are still in good demand.
-There is no departments of British manufacture, there is good reason doubt much speculation in the bright-haired and deepgrown wools.
+The finer class of English wools have not partaken of an advance corresponding with that of the deep-grown and the bright-haired class, although the best diamond teg and wether matchings have been and are still in good demand.
+There is no doubt much speculation in the bright-haired and deepgrown wools.
 Still there is a good business doing in worsted yarns and pieces.
 The prices which are received in both departments are such as will generally enable the spinner and manufacturer to realise a profit.
 They are in most cases, however, working to order on transactions concluded a short time ago, and there is not the same readiness there was to yield the still advancing rates demanded in consequence of the greater stiffness of wool.
 There is a fair demand for cotton yarns, and prices are firm.
 At Halifax bright-haired wools are advancing also.
 Yarns are being made very extensively, and they are selling at better prices.
 The carpet trade is brisk, owing to the receipt of large foreign and home orders during the last eight or ten days, including some connected with the approaching visit of her Majesty to Leeds in the course of the ensuing month.
 The number of hands employed upon the worsted trade is increasing, The demand for light goods appears to be pretty well satisfied, the chief inquiry now being for those for autumn and winter wear.
 The Rochdale manufacturers have received considerable home and foreign orders for flannels, and most of the mills are well employed.
-Fine goods command a good market, and heavier descriptions are fully as active. ticipated prosperity) the building trades all over the In fact, no new orders are taken without an increased price being secured.
-In wools scarcely anything has been done in the markets, business having been partially suspended by the local saturnalia known as rushbearing, which involves the stoppage of machinery during the first half of the week.
-Fresh supplies of the new clip are regularly arriving, and sell without difficulty at slightly advanced rates.
-The recent weekly addition to prices, indeed, though slight, taken separately, form an aggregate which induces in the minds of some a fear of a reaction.
-On Monday the stock (100 sheets) of a deceased broker sold by auction at full rates.
+Fine goods command a ticipated prosperity) the building trades all over the In fact, no new orders are taken without an increased being secured.
+In wools scarcely anything has done in the markets, business having been parsuspended by the local saturnalia known as rushg, which involves the stoppage of machinery the first half of the week.
+Fresh supplies of the ip are regularly arriving, and sell without difficulty the advanced rates.
+The recent weekly addition es, indeed, though slight, taken separately, form gregate which induces in the minds of some a fear action.
+On Monday the stock (100 sheets) of a ed broker sold by auction at full rates.

-The lace trade of Nottingham is becoming more animated, though manufacturers are keeping down stocks; and although the period has not yet arrived when the home demand is brisk, there is certainly a good deal making for home use in the execution of legitimate orders.
-Shipping orders for hosiery are in hand, and causing considerable activity; but the wholesale houses in the home trade are not yet contracting for their winter stocks, consequently not much is doing in that respect.
+lace trade of Nottingham is becoming more ani-, though manufacturers are keeping down stocks; though the period has not yet arrived when the demand is brisk, there is certainly a good deal g for home use in the execution of legitimate Shipping orders for hosiery are in hand, and g considerable activity; but the wholesale houses bome trade are not yet contracting for their stocks, consequently not much is doing in that t.
 Employment is extending in the glove trade.

-The Leicester hosiery manufacture is decidedly improving.
+Leicester hosiery manufacture is decidedly img.
 Stocks are very light.
-In the districts of Hinckley, Loughborough, and other framework-knitting places, there is more employment for the people.
+In the districts of ley, Loughborough, and other framework-knitting , there is more employment for the people.